sympodius/haiverin.scot/content/arts/a-typewriters-next-chapter/index.md

 ![New zip crosser on an Olivetti Lettera 22 typewriter carrying case.
 Credit: John Urquhart Ferguson](images/Olivetti22RestorationZipCrossover.png "New zip crossover in place.
 Credit: John Urquhart Ferguson")

 With both zips in place and working, I glued down the inside lining.
 Once that was dry, I then glued the 'hinge' to the back of the main case body.
-This required using proper clamps to form a form a good seal.
+This required using proper clamps to form a good seal.
 This was all done with textile glue.
 I left this for 24 hours to fully adhere.

 The following day, I then saddle stitched the 'hinges' back onto the main body, using the original holes.
 It was a straight line down, but because I was now going through the lining (a choice I made), I had a lot of difficulty in matching the entrance and exit holes.
 Mostly I would put the needle into the case from the outside holes, then try to match the other needle to the point the first one had come in from.
 This, of course, was after I had gingerly felt around with the needle to make sure I was finding an existing holes and not creating a new one somewhere mid-hole.
 I'm not sure I managed it every time, but I did my best.
 Again, this was very time consuming and fiddly work.